14 Great Water Parks for Kids near NYC in 2022

 14. Diggerland's Water Main – Berlin, New Jersey

-The Water Main includes a tot splash area, main pool, slide tower, and several pool activities, including a challenge course and basketball.
+This construction-themed South Jersey amusement park is home to The Water Main, which includes a tot splash area, main pool, slide tower, and several pool activities, including a challenge course and basketball.
 There are cabana rentals, too.
 Admission to the water park is included in the ticket price for the theme park, so visitors can enjoy both options on one trip.
+The park's newest expansion features a wave pool that generates waves nearly four feet high.
+The entrance is zero-depth allowing little ones to walk in and relax with the gentle waves while bigger kids can continue forward to face the larger waves at this water park for kids near NYC.